MinnowWare/edk2-staging/blogs/2025-10-05/README.md

 Only the Microsoft-specific project files have been  transferred and modified to the new **VisualStudio2026 solution** **AcpiComponents.slnx**.

-From the about 420 original .C and .H files that belong to the project, <INS>**only 3 files need to be modified**</INS>:
+Out of about 420 original .C and .H files in the project, <ins>**only 3 files need to be modified**</ins>:

 ![Overall](pictures/overall.png)

 All source code modifications have been  encapsulated in the **```VISUAL_ACPICA_FOR_UEFI```** and **```VISUAL_ACPICA_FOR_WIN64```** build switch.

-Additionally a couple of Windows functions need to be rewritten for UEFI usage.<br>
+Additionally, a couple of Windows functions need to be ported to UEFI.<br>
 The library is called [**Visual-LIBWIN32-for-UEFI**](https://github.com/KilianKegel/Visual-LIBWIN32-for-UEFI?tab=readme-ov-file#visual-libwin32-for-uefi).

 ### [evglock.c](https://github.com/KilianKegel/Visual-ACPICA-for-UEFI-ShellPORTABLE/blob/main/overrides/acpica/source/components/events/evglock.c)